 Our student-teacher ratios are set to ensure the highest program quality, and are faithful to the Montessori method.
 Our classroom ratios are as follows:

 Nido Classrooms – 1 teacher: 4 children

 Primary – 1 teacher: 10 children

 Yes, Family Star is a year-round program.
 For convenience, we do our best to align our calendar with the Denver Public Schools’ schedule.
-For a Family Star school calendar, including closure days and school breaks, download the 2012-13 School Calendar.
+For a Family Star school calendar, including closure days and school breaks, download our 2014-2015 school year calendar

 Our classroom schedules may vary, but each day includes breakfast, work time, lunch, nap, and outdoor time (weather permitting).
 For a more in-depth schedule, come visit us!